Upcycled Capsule for Urban Outfitters

 Prototypes

-The bags were produced by a Pennsylvania-based manufacturer, which afforded a short supply chain and low-impact process given its proximity to Urban Outfitters’ Home Office in Philadelphia.
+The bags were produced by a Pennsylvania-based manufacturer, affording a short supply chain and low-impact process given its proximity to Urban Outfitters’ Home Office.

 During production, I visited the factory to meet the team and capture BTS content to support the launch.
-This content supported our storytelling on social channels, giving customers a glimpse into the people and process behind the product.
+The content was featured on UO social channels, giving customers a glimpse into the people and process behind the product.

 Highlighting the material's past life was crucial to my design.
-I wanted to celebrate the narrative behind the vinyl and showcase it to the customer.
+I wanted to celebrate the narrative and showcase it to the customer.
 We needed a visual mechanism to communicate this, preferably one that didn’t require additional resources or create unnecessary waste.

-Ultimately, we opted for a hand-stamped tag, adding another level of human touch.
-The stamp featured the city where the event took place, along with an edition number.
+Ultimately, we opted for a hand-stamped tag that featured the city where the event took place (and the vinyl was used), along with an edition number.

-Further, each bag was stuffed with a custom postcard with an image of the vinyl signage at the event and a line of copy explaining how each bag is one-of-a-kind and no two are alike.
+Further, each bag was stuffed with a custom postcard featuring an image of the vinyl signage at the event and a line of copy explaining how each bag is one-of-a-kind.

 The collection launched online and in select doors on Earth Day 2023.
 All but one SKU sold out direct in 24 hours, and we fully sold out in 72 hours.